is-project-4th-year/team-profile-site-bug-busters/documentation.md

 ## Group Members

 - Nancy Mungai
+- Ben Waweru

 ## Lessons learnt from the GitHub crash course

 - Learnt how to create pull requests
+- Learnt how to solve merge confilcts